-POLICY 11: AFFORDABLE HOUSING CONTRIBUTIONS
+POLICY 9: AFFORDABLE HOUSING CONTRIBUTIONS

-Schemes of 10 homes or more (or 5 homes or more within the AONB) will be expected to provide a minimum of 25% affordable housing, or more if a higher local need is demonstrated in the most recent housing needs surveys.
+To be supported schemes of 10 homes or more (or 5 homes or more within the AONB) must provide a minimum of 25% affordable housing, or more if a higher local need is demonstrated in the most recent housing needs surveys.

-A mix of 60% affordable homes to rent and 40% affordable homes to buy will be sought on any affordable housing scheme.
+All affordable housing provision must include 60% affordable homes to rent and 40% homes to buy unless an alternative mix can be robustly demonstrated to be required.